Chvii/Synthesizer/README.md

 p: E

 ## ROADMAP
 * Use float instead of byte for cleaner audio.
+(DONE)
 * Add ADSR functionality.
 * Add different kinds of waveform mutators (FM, RM, the whole lot).
 * Add support for MIDI (NO idea how to do that -- yet).
 * Make a GUI for interacting with the synthesizer.
+(ONGOING)
 * Implement different effects (reverb, delay, saturation, chorus).
 * Add a sequencer with an intuitive GUI.
 * Figure out how to make a filter.